mars-research/xv6/x86-port.md

 -- in argraw(), the fourth arg is retrieved from RCX; however, Kashooek's implementation did so from R10.
 The internet says RCX is right register.
 Why was R10 used?

+-- the new strategy for context switch in swtch.S might be simpler and easier to understand.
+   `struct cpu` has a `struct context` member as opposed to a pointer. `swtch` simply saves registers into this `struct` instead of pushing registers in reverse order and storing the stack pointer as `struct context*`
+   Should we adopt this method as well?
+Do we not do this because we have to save the instruction pointer and the only (easy) way to do it is as a return address?